“A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.”

 In an effort to save on expenses start-ups sometimes seek advice from friends and relatives which can end up either increasing their costs when things go wrong or exposing them to legal liabilities that can hinder the business development.

-Engage an experienced competent lawyer who will have the experience and knowledge to get your business on the right track.
+Engage an experienced competent Solicitor who will have the experience and knowledge to get your business on the right track.

 Quite often by cutting corners, start-ups deny themselves the advice of an experienced lawyer who can not only provide advice and guidance on legal structures and documentation, but can also provide you the opportunity to tap into their experience gained over the years in advising different businesses in limiting business risks and provide insight into potential areas that a start-up may not have considered before.

-Use an experienced lawyer and review their profile to determine whether they have the expertise in some, if not all the areas you require.
+Use an experienced Solicitor and review their profile to determine whether they have the expertise in some, if not all the areas you require.

 An experienced lawyer is able to not only draft bespoke terms of business and legal agreements for your type of business, but also be able to ensure the terms fit your business start-up, as there is no “one size fits all” solution.

-Furthermore, an experienced lawyer will be able to advise and guide you through the early stages of business to limit business and personal liabilities.
+Furthermore, an experienced Solicitor will be able to advise and guide you through the early stages of business to limit business and personal liabilities.

 (GEDI, 2018)